-This course will use a team-based, active learning approach for course delivery.
+This course will use an active learning approach for course delivery.
 In this approach, the focus is on what the learner learns rather than on what the instructor teaches.
 Course content is acquired by the learner under the guidance of the instructor.
 The instructor will give a brief overview of the topic.
-Students will be given a reading/research assignment that covers the topic and includes basic questions and possibly sample problems with solutions.
+Students will be given a reading assignment that covers the topic and includes basic questions and possibly sample problems with solutions.
 Students will then be individually tested on basic comprehension of what they have read.
-Solutions will be discussed, and problem areas addressed, possibly with a short lecture from the instructor.
-The remainder of class time for the topic will be used to present problems and have teams develop, present, and discuss solutions.
-In preparation for in-class work, students may be required to complete homework assignments.
+Solutions will be discussed, and problem areas addressed, possibly with short lecture segments from the instructor.
+The remainder of class time for the topic will be used to present problems and have students develop, present, and discuss solutions.
 This approach to learning involves active participation of the students as most of the class time is spent discussing course concepts and receiving immediate feedback on the student's level of understanding.